KevinA2505/VastVoid/README.md

 second slot triggers the **Orbit** skill using the **R** key or by clicking the slot.
 When used, your ship orbits the nearest enemy at a reduced speed for five seconds and automatically fires once every second.
 After the orbit ends there is a short cooldown before it can be triggered again.
-Enemies may still force your ship into an orbit with a 10% chance when they attack, but boosting will break the effect.